jcianci12/SQAN-Stack-Starter-Web-App/README.md

 ## The app has google auth out of the box, but you will need to supply your google auth client id and secret.

+### Steps to set up Google External Auth

+ #### 1. Get a google auth key from here: https://console.cloud.google.com/apis/credentials/oauthclient (there are plenty of good guides out there.
+If you see one, please add a pull request!🙏🙏🙏)

-The files you need to update are: appsettings.json (Sits inside the aspnetcore project):
+ #### 2. Update appsettings.json (Sits inside the aspnetcore project):

 "Authentication": {
   "Google": {